 Purpose of HSEEP

 The Homeland Security Exercise and Evaluation Program (HSEEP) provides a set of guiding principles for exercise programs, as well as a common approach to exercise program management, design and development, conduct, evaluation, and improvement planning.
-Exercises are a key component of national preparedness - they provide elected and appointed officials and stakeholders from across the whole community with the opportunity to shape planning, assess and validate capabilities, and address areas for improvement.
+Exercises are a key component of national preparedness - they provide senior leaders and stakeholders from across the whole community with the opportunity to shape planning, assess and validate capabilities, and address areas for improvement.

-Through the use of HSEEP, exercise program managers can develop, execute, and evaluate exercises that address the priorities established by an organization's leaders.
-These priorities are based on the National Preparedness Goal, strategy documents, threat and hazard identification and risk assessment processes, capability assessments, and the results from previous exercises and real-world events.
-These priorities guide the overall direction of a progressive exercise program, where individual exercises are anchored to a common set of priorities or objectives and build toward an increasing level of complexity over time.
-Accordingly, these priorities guide the design and development of individual exercises, as planners identify exercise objectives and align them to core capabilities for evaluation during the exercise.
-Exercise evaluation assesses the ability to meet exercise objectives and capabilities by documenting strengths, areas for improvement, core capability performance, and corrective actions in an After-Action Report/Improvement Plan (AAR/IP).
+Through the use of HSEEP, exercise program managers can develop, execute, and evaluate exercises that address the preparedness priorities established by senior leaders.
+These priorities are informed by risk and capability assessments, findings, corrective actions from previous events, and external requirements like regulations and grant guidance.
+These priorities guide the overall direction of an exercise program, where individual exercises are anchored to a common set of priorities or objectives and build toward an increasing level of complexity over time.
+Accordingly, these priorities guide the design and development of individual exercises, as planners identify exercise objectives and align them to capabilities for evaluation during the exercise.
+Exercise evaluation assesses the ability to meet exercise objectives and capabilities by documenting strengths, areas for improvement, capability performance, and corrective actions in an After-Action Report/Improvement Plan (AAR/IP).
 Through improvement planning, organizations take the corrective actions needed to improve plans, build and sustain capabilities, and maintain readiness.

-In this way, the use of HSEEP - in line with the National Preparedness Goal and the National Preparedness System - supports efforts across the whole community that improve our national capacity to build, sustain, and deliver capabilities to better respond to a real-world incident.
+In this way, the use of HSEEP - in line with the National Preparedness Goal, the National Preparedness System, and stakeholder preparedness priorities - supports efforts across the whole community that improve our nation’s capacity to build, sustain, and deliver capabilities to better respond to a real-world incident.

 Applicability and Scope

-HSEEP exercise and evaluation doctrine is flexible, scalable, and adaptable, and is for use by stakeholders across the whole community.
-HSEEP doctrine is applicable for exercises across all mission areas - prevention, protection, mitigation, response, and recovery.
-Using HSEEP supports the National Preparedness System by providing a consistent approach to exercises and measuring progress toward building, sustaining, and delivering core capabilities.
+HSEEP exercise and evaluation doctrine is flexible, scalable, and adaptable, and is for use by stakeholders across the whole community and all mission areas - prevention, protection, mitigation, response, and recovery.
+Using HSEEP supports the National Preparedness System by providing a consistent approach to exercises and measuring progress toward building, sustaining, and delivering capabilities.

 HSEEP doctrine incorporates lessons learned and best practices from the exercise community and current policies and plans that support training, technology systems, tools, and technical assistance.
-The National Exercise Program (NEP) is consistent with the HSEEP methodology.
 Exercise practitioners are encouraged to apply and adapt HSEEP doctrine to meet their specific needs.